University of Pennsylvania | B.A., English and Sociology

 University of Pennsylvania | Ed.D, Reading/Writing/Literacy

-Her own story includes her husband, three kids, one dog and a few fish.
+Her own story includes three kids in three different stages of life (Pre-K, Middle School, and High School), one dog, two kittens, some fish, and a few foster pets on any given day.
 They all live together in Philadelphia.